pedropaulofb/langstring/README.md

 The `MultiLangString` class provides a suite of methods to facilitate the management of multilingual text.
 These methods enable the addition, removal, retrieval, and manipulation of text entries in multiple languages, as well as setting and getting a preferred language for default text retrieval.

+For MultiLangString instances, the string representation also depends on whether a language tag is associated with each text entry.
+Entries without a language tag are simply displayed as `text`.
+Entries with a language tag are presented in the format `"text"@lang`, clearly indicating their language context.

 #### `__init__`

-The `__init__` method initializes a new MultiLangString object.
-It accepts an optional dictionary (`mls_dict`) representing the internal structure of the MultiLangString, where keys are language codes and values are sets of text entries.
-It also accepts a `pref_lang` parameter for setting the preferred language.
+Initializes a new MultiLangString object, optionally accepting a dictionary (`mls_dict`) representing the internal structure, where keys are language codes and values are sets of text entries.
+The `pref_lang` parameter sets the preferred language for default text retrieval.
+This method lays the foundation for managing and manipulating multilingual text strings.

-**Examples**:
+Example:

 ```python
 # Import necessary class